sfsy1/ctseg/README.md

 The default 5 folds are used.
 I used the same folds every dataset by copying the `splits_final.json` file from the preprocessed folder of the first dataset i.e. `nnUNet_preprocessed/Dataset001_3dlesion/`

+## Visualization of 3D Outputs
+* `3d_seg/visual.ipynb` and `3d_seg/visualize.py` contains code for visualizing 3D
+predictions for all the studies along with the CT and label masks.
+* Visualization of val set can be found on the Kingston SSD `3d_val_visualization` folder

+## Metrics & Results
+Both voxel and lesion level metrics are calculated.
+* `3d_seg/metrics.ipynb` contains code for calculating metrics
+* `3d_seg/metrics/` contains the csv files with metrics for every lesion in val set